bemky/mapbox-gl-draw-freehand-mode/README.md

-# Mapbox Free Draw Mode
+# Mapbox Freehand Draw Mode

 This is a custom mode for [@mapbox/mapbox-gl-draw]() that adds draw functionality to the draw polygon mode.